Rosemary Parmesan Bread

 FAQs (Frequently Asked Questions)

-The cheese flavor will be distributed throughout the bread instead of having pockets of melted cheese.
-Just make sure to measure the cheese by weight to ensure you use the correct amount, since shredded cheese can be denser than cubed.
+Just be sure to measure the cheese by weight to get the correct amount, as shredded cheese can be denser than cubed.

-We haven’t tested this recipe in a bread machine.
-Bread machines vary quite a bit in their capabilities and settings.
-So while it may be possible to adapt the recipe, we cannot guarantee the same results as written in the instructions.
+We haven’t tested this recipe in a bread machine, and because bread machines vary so much in their capabilities and settings, we can’t guarantee the same results.

 Loaf of bread on parchment in a pan.